olgalupuleac/GraphAlgorithmRenderer/README.md

 #### Edge family

 A set of edges.
 Almost identical to *node family*.
 The difference is that the edge should contain a definition of target and source nodes.
 As we can have several node families, we need to choose which families target and source nodes belong to.
 (Note that they can belong to different families.)
 After choosing the family, we need to define how we will get the identifier of the corresponding node, so we specify the *expression* for every index in the node *identifier*.
 The expression may contain indices of the edge family.

+#### Conditional properties

+List of *conditions* with *properties*.
+Each condition may have multiple properties, but all of them should not suppress each over.
+If a condition is fulfilled, its properties are applied.
+Conditions with the less index in the list have higher priority.

 #### Condition

 Contains *condition expression* (an *expression* which can be cast to bool), *function regex* (a regular expression which should much a function name in a stack frame), and a mode.